Upgrade to the latest version of OneNote

-To add someone to your subscription, visit your My Account page and follow the onscreen instructions to add a user.
+To add someone to your subscription, vist www.office.com/myaccount and follow the onscreen instructions to add a user.
 Each person you add will receive an email with the steps they need to follow.
 Once they have accepted and completed the steps, their information, including the installs they are using, will appear on your My Account page.
-You can stop sharing your subscription with someone or remove a device they are using from your My Account page.
+You can stop sharing your subscription with someone or remove a device they are using at www.office.com/myaccount.

 “The cloud” is a friendly way of describing web-based computing services that are hosted outside of your home or organization.
 When you use cloud-based services, your IT infrastructure resides off your property (off-premises), and is maintained by a third party (hosted), instead of residing on a server at your home or business (on-premises) that you maintain.
 With Microsoft 365, for example, information storage, computation, and software are located and managed remotely on servers owned by Microsoft.
 Many services you use every day are a part of the cloud—everything from web-based email to mobile banking and online photo storage.
 Because this infrastructure is located online or “in the cloud,” you can access it virtually anywhere, from a PC, tablet, smartphone, or other device with an Internet connection.